-- group facilitation skills, allowing even those with a limited range of technical outdoors skills to work with groups;
+- group facilitation skills, allowing even those with a limited range of technical outdoor skills to work with groups

-An appropriate first aid qualification of at least two days' duration is essential.
-If you plan to be involved in water sports, you will also need a lifesaving qualification.
+- an appropriate first aid qualification of at least two days' duration and if you plan to be involved in water sports, you will also need a lifesaving qualification

-It is useful to learn how to drive a minibus and tow a trailer so that you can transport clients and equipment to the activity site.
+- a licence to drive a minibus and tow a trailer is useful, so that you can transport clients and equipment to the activity site.

 Finding a work placement or doing voluntary work, in an outdoor activities centre, for example, is a valuable way of gaining experience.

 It's also important to participate in extracurricular activities.
 A Community Sports Leadership Award will be an advantage, as will involvement in activities such as:

 Job titles may vary and you could be known as a warden, course director, chief instructor, head of centre or operations manager.